 We began removing GMOs and toxins from our home and bodies several years ago.
 Finding replacements for personal care products was a challenge.
-We’ve made mistakes, which taught us valuable lessons, and put in many hours of research.
-It was certainly worth the gain of being able to make homemade products which work as well as those commercially made, I think better than.
+We’ve made mistakes, which taught us valuable lessons and put in many hours of research.
+It was certainly worth the gain of being able to make homemade products that work as well as those commercially made, I think better.

 There are several ingredients found in almost every toothpaste I don’t want my family to have in their bodies.

 The first one is SLS – sodium laurel sulfate.
 SLS irritates the eyes and skin.
-It’s toxic to our organs, neurological system and endocrine system.
-SLS is used in soaps, toothpastes, and many other products as a foaming agent.
+It’s toxic to our organs, neurological system, and endocrine system.
+SLS is used in soaps, toothpaste, and many other products as a foaming agent.
 This toxin irritates the skin and eyes.
-It causes diarrhea and upset stomach.
+It causes diarrhea and an upset stomach.

 Since it changes the pH in your mouth, it allows bacteria to grow.
-This environmental change allows mouth ulcers and bad breath to reek havoc.
+This environmental change allows mouth ulcers and bad breath to wreak havoc.

-Fluoride is usually the first toxin to spring into mind when you say toothpaste.
+Fluoride is usually the first toxin you think of concerning toothpaste.
 During World War II, Hitler’s Germany used fluoride to poison groups of people they considered unwanted.
-Fluoride is known to cause developmental issues, reproductive, and brain disorders.
+Fluoride is known to cause developmental issues, and reproductive, and brain disorders.
 It is particularly associated with damage to the endocrine system.
-Fluoride isn’t necessary to cavity prevention.
+Fluoride isn’t necessary for cavity prevention.

 Xylitol is a sweetener alternative shown to cause diarrhea, elevated blood sugars, and allergic reactions.
 These reactions range from rashes to difficulty breathing and chest pains.